allycatty/dcdrop/readme.md

 Python Support
 --------------

-This package was developed and tested with:
+This fork was developed and tested with:
-Debian Linux (Lenny), python 2.5
+Linux dreampi 4.9.35-v7+, python 2.7

 leif theden (bitcraft), 2012